bwhiteley/DynamicCells/README.md

 DynamicCells
 ============

-Playground for using auto layout to determine UITableView and UICollectionView sizes.
+Sandbox for using auto layout to determine UITableView and UICollectionView sizes.